Love murals? Traveling to Mexico City?

 - Getting There: Calle Regina is located five blocks south of the Zócalo in the Historic Center of Mexico City.
 The pedestrianized part of Calle Regina is located between Aldaco on the west and Avenida 20 de Noviembre on the west.

 - Bring Your Appetite: The street is lined with cafes, bars, and coffee shops.
 Plan on stopping and enjoying for a drink or bite to eat so you can enjoy some excellent people watching.

 - Learn More: Before you go, read more about the long history of Mexican Muralism.
 The movement influenced much of the street art you’ll see in Mexico City and around the world today.
 There are a number of other pedestrianized streets in the area and throughout the city that are worth checking out, too.

 Check out my other guides with even more things to do in Mexico City!

-- A Visitors Guide to the National Palace Mexico City … the best place to see Diego Rivera murals!
+- National Palace Mexico City … the best place to see Diego Rivera Murals in Mexico city!

 Where to Stay in Mexico City

 Looking for somewhere to stay in Mexico City?
 The city is huge, and it’s hard to know where to start looking.